Great day for a snow climb!

-but extremely fun moderate/steep snow climb.
-This approach yields you about 2,500ft-v-gain and 5.6 miles.
+but extremely fun moderate snow climb.
+The approach yields you about 2,500ft-v-gain and 5.6 miles.

-Leave the trailhead and walk directly south heading up into the American Basin.
+Leave the trailhead and walk directly south heading up into American Basin.
 There is also an ATV trail that meanders up this drainage (#3314) until it reaches Sloan Lake.
 Stay to the left (east) of the creek and progress up towards a very prominent embankment.
 Once this easy embankment is crested, a shallow ravine will immediately present itself.
-To avoid dropping down in elevation, stay on the left and traverse around keeping your elevation constant.
+To avoid dropping down in elevation, stay on the left and traverse keeping your elevation constant.
 American Peak’s true summit and its’ false summit (13,744ft.) are now quite apparent.
 Angle your route up towards a cut in the small but gentle ridge.

 Strap up the crampons and proceed up into the gentle but consistently steepening couloir.
-About ¼ of the way up, you will encounter the first of two rock outcroppings.
-The pitch here is somewhere in the neighborhood of ~34º.
+The pitch at the apron averages around 35º.
+About ¼ of the way up, the pitch steepens to 43º.
 You can either keep to the left or veer to the right.
-However, keep in mind that the cornice shown in the pictures usually forms on the right side and this rock outcropping will provide some degree of protection in the event of a break.
-This is also where the couloir starts to steepen.
-Around halfway up the couloir (37º 54’ 00”N, -107º 30’ 38”W), basically in between the two rock pillars, the pitch takes a jump to somewhere around 40º.
+The cornice shown in the pictures usually forms on the right side and this rock outcropping will provide some degree of protection in the event of a break.
+Cornices are common on this couloir.
+Around halfway up the couloir, basically in between the two rock pillars, the pitch backs off slightly to around 40º.
 This is also where I’d recommend staying to the left as you approach the second rock pillar.
-The cornice that forms at the top of the right chute looms very large at this point.
-For the next ~200ft, the pitch stays somewhat constant decreasing ever so slightly until the couloir begins to open up and becomes quite broad towards the saddle.
-The saddle doesn’t sneak up on you but remains “in view” for most of the upper portion.
-The saddle is 13,700ft.
-(37º 53’ 56”, -107º 30’ 38”).
-The finisher is a quick 0.1-mile climb west up the summit ridge.
-The summit ridge is often corniced or peaked itself, so don’t be surprised if you have to stay just south (left) of the ridge crest until you “top out” at 13,806ft.